 What’s the advantage if the benefits must all be immediately repaid?
 The strategy can work as a short-term interest fee loan.
 It makes sense, for example, in cases where an individual has a need for income in the immediate short term, due to an emergency such as a sudden loss of employment, but they anticipate income, i.e. finding a new job or collecting a pension, within the year which would allow for full repayment.
 For many individuals in their early 60s, a majority of their assets are tied up in retirement and investment accounts and withdrawals from these accounts would trigger hefty penalties.
 The do-over rule offers a short-term solution.
 In addition, by drawing on a Social Security “loan” instead of investments, you allow your investments to continue growing.

 For more information on how to collect, suspend and pay-back benefits, contact or visit your local Social Security district office.
-You can click here to find your local office.
+Learn more by finding your local office.